Sophia Senoron

-Sophia Senoron (born October 8, 1999) is a Filipino actress, host, model, and beauty pageant titleholder.
+Sophia Señoron (born October 8, 1999) is a Filipino actress, host, model, and beauty pageant titleholder.
 She won Miss Multinational 2017 on February 24, 2018, in New Delhi, India, becoming the first representative from the Philippines to win the title.
 She was also the first-ever Miss Multinational titleholder and the youngest Filipino representative in an international beauty pageant.

 Pageantry and showbiz

 Miss World Philippines 2017

 Sophia participated in the national pageant, Miss World Philippines 2017 held on September 3, 2017, at the Mall of Asia Arena, Pasay, Philippines.
 At the end of the event, she was crowned as Miss Multinational Philippines 2017 becoming the first representative of Philippines to Miss Multinational pageant.

 Miss Multinational 2017

 Sophia represented Philippines at Miss Multinational 2017 held on February 24, 2018, at the Kingdom of Dreams, Gurgaon, India where she was declared as the winner becoming the first ever titleholder of Miss Multinational pageant.
 During the competition, she also won the awards for Best in Interview, Miss Environment and Miss Speech.